khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![CoinMarketCap](https://user-images.githubusercontent.com/46355364/207831705-e9f95018-bba7-49a9-b057-3443bc839861.png)

-Enter the API key into the OpenBB Terminal by typing:
+Enter the API key into the Finance Analysis by typing:

 ```console
 /keys/cmc REPLACE_WITH_KEY